 - The Moroccan House (Marokkanisches Haus) was bought by Ludwig II at the 1878 Paris World Fair but was only erected at Linderhof Park in 1998.

 Admission to the park is free.
-Large parts of the park is suitable for wheelchairs and strollers but Schloss Linderhof Palace is completely inaccessible to wheelchairs.
+Large parts of the park are suitable for wheelchairs and strollers but Schloss Linderhof Palace is completely inaccessible to wheelchairs.